influxdata/docs-v2/content/influxdb/v2.1/reference/release-notes/influxdb.md

 ### Bug fixes

 - Log API errors to server logs and tell clients to check the server logs for the error message.
 - Fix pagination for GET [`/buckets`](/influxdb/v2.0/api/#operation/GetBuckets) API when displaying results.
-Previously, pagination was broken if a request included both an organization filter AND the after request parameter.
-Also fix `descending` parameter to correctly sort when an org filter is used and saved.
+Previously, pagination was broken if a request included both an `org` filter AND the `after` request parameter.
+Also corrects `descending` parameter to sort when an `org` filter is used and saved.
 - Sync series segment to disk after writing.
 - Do not allow shard creation to create overlapping shards.
 - Don't drop shard group durations when upgrading InfluxDB.